imnetdb/imnetdb/README.md

-# IMNetDB
+# Why IMNetDB?

 As a network automation engineer you may want to create applications that have a database backend that stores the "source of truth" or "intent" of your network and services.
 This repo contains a Python library that uses the [ArangoDB](https://www.arangodb.com/) database software to create such application-specific backed databases.
-While every application will ultimately be different, there are a common set of networking constructs to get started with.
+While every application will ultimately be different, this project provdes a common set of networking constructs to get started with.

 This library is meant to be a "low level" programming interface, but provide specific capabilities that are commonly needed for network management oriented applications.
 For example, this library supports the ability to "allocate unused interfaces" and manage "cable relationships between devices".
-This library also contains constructs so that you, as a python develooper, can create your own new database nodes and edges and extend the use of this repo in a way that is specific to your application.
+This library also contains constructs so that you, as a python developer, can create your own new database nodes and edges and extend the use of this repo in a way that is specific to your application.

+# Why ArangoDB?

+I chose AranagoDB after looking at a few other database systems.
+There are many to choose from, and they each have their own sets of pros & cons.
+I selected ArangoDB for the following reasons:

+  * Single database system that provide a Graph and NoSQL capabilities
+  * Does not require pre-defining schemas, which lends itself well for organic changes
+  * Community and Enterprise editions available
+  * Docker image freely available
+  * WebUI for human interaction and dev-testing
+  * Came highly recommended from a trusted colleague and network automation expert

+For more from ArangoDB themselves, see: [Why AranagoDB](https://www.arangodb.com/why-arangodb/).

+# What Comes with IMNetDB?

-## Basic Database Building Block
+## Basic Networking Building Blocks

 The following constructs are provided as part of the "basic" data model.
-These constructs act more as scafolding since there are no pre-defined schema/field definitions.
+These constructs act more as scaffolding since there are no pre-defined schema/field definitions.
 As a developer, you can choose what fields to place in each of these node types.
 In addition to these node types, the basic data model defines a set of relationship types.
 For details refer to the file [basic_db_model.py](imnetdb/db/basic_db_model.py).